 Adding precious metals to your portfolio is one of the best ways to diversify, grow, and hedge your investments.
 Let’s take a close look at the 5 reasons why precious metals are a good investment.

-Precious metals investments can create an insurance policy (financial insurance) for the rest of your portfolio.
 Gold and silver are two metals that are inversely correlated with the stock market and nearly every other asset class out there.
 When these markets go down, the price of gold and silver tend to rise.
 When these markets go up, gold and silver usually maintain their prices.

-Why are gold and silver investments a great hedge against inflation and economic crises?
+Why are gold and silver great hedges against inflation and economic crises?
 Precious metals like gold and silver thrive in times of economic crisis and uncertainty.
 Take the Covid-19 pandemic, for example.
 While the entire country (and world) was in a state of uncertainty, gold and silver prices appreciated.
 And during “The Great Inflation” (HyperInflation) of the 1970s, gold rose over 2,200%, and silver prices increased by an impressive 3,100% (1976–980).

 2. Gold and silver provide optimal diversification